lennart-k/rustical/docs/setup/client.md

 Authenticate with HTTP Basic authentication using your user id and a generated app token.

+Note that the user id is not allowed to contain a colon (`:`) character.
+Furthermore, the dollar (`$`) character is also forbidden.

+#### Principal impersonation

+If a user (e.g. alice) is member of a group (i.e. group.amazing) a client can authenticate as the group by specifying the username
+`alice$group.amazing`.
+This only applies for the caldav/carddav endpoints and is an unfortunate workaround since Apple does not properly adhere to their own spec and ignores its own configuration options. :(

 ## `/caldav` vs `/caldav-compat` (relevant for group sharing)

 To discover shared calendars the `calendar-home-set` property is used to list all principals the user has access to.